flutter/samples/experimental/federated_plugin/README.md

 # federated_plugin

-A Flutter plugin sample that shows how to implement federated plugin.
+A Flutter plugin sample that shows how to implement federated plugin to fetch device location on different platforms.

 This sample is currently being built.
 Not all platforms and functionality are in place.